Fotis Dulos releases new statement: “My children are the center of my world. I worry about them and Jennifer”

 As the sister of Fotis, I submit to you that all these points are uniquely relevant.
 They have integrally shaped the person who Fotis is, the person who my children aspire to become and the brother that any sister would want to have by her side.
 I submit to you that all these facets point to a personality that – on the human level – feels let down by all the developments surrounding him, but that – through 50 years of exemplary living – cannot but feel astounded by the accusations and is set on both helping the truth shine and to see Jennifer return safe and sound for the benefit of his children. ”

-Fotis Dulos and his girlfriend, Michelle Troconis, have both been charged with tampering with evidence and hindering prosecution in connection to Jennifer Farber Dulos’ disappearance.
+Fotis Dulos and Troconis have both been charged with tampering with evidence and hindering prosecution in connection to Jennifer Farber Dulos’ disappearance.

 Jennifer Dulos has been missing since May 24th.